harishreyya/harishreyya/README.md

 <h1 align="center">Hi 👋, I'm Reyya Harish</h1>
-<h3 align="center">A disciplined and hard-working full stack web developer with a unique approach to problems.
+<h3 align="center">A disciplined and hard-working full-stack web developer with a unique approach to problems.
 Great at communication and an artist at mind.</h3>

 - 🌱 I’m currently open to work and have an experience of 9 months in **[Rangde](https://rangde.in)** as web developer.

-- 📝 I regularly write articles on **[medium](https://medium.com/@harishrebel0)**
+- 📝 I regularly write articles on **[Medium](https://medium.com/@harishrebel0)**

 - 💬 Ask me about **JavaScript, HTML, CSS, jQuery, React JS, Node JS, MongoDB, Express JS, Bootstrap, Thymeleaf**